followben/NextMQTT/README.md

 # NextMQTT

-NextMQTT is a modern MQTT 5.0 client for iOS and watchOS.
+NextMQTT is a modern MQTT 5.0 client.
+It's written in Swift 5 and works on both iOS and watchOS.

 Currently functionality includes connect/ disconnect, subscribe/ unsubscribe, and publish/ receive, all with "at most once" ([QoS 0](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901235)) delivery.